 Basically you just jump more often.

 In fact, the program consists of a very high volume of jumping exercises as you will read a little further along in our Air Alert review.

 You may have already read our "How To Jump Higher" guide in which outlined why high volume jumping is NOT the key to vertical jump enhancement.

 Sure jumping regularly will help add a couple of inches to relatively sedentary individuals.
-However, these are the same people who are most likely to succomb to overtraining injuries.
+However, these are the same people who are most likely to succumb to over-training injuries.